-The name Boxer comes from His Majesty’s Brig Boxer (Captain Samuel Blyth), 14 guns, encountered and captured by the U.S. brig Enterprise (Lieutenant William Burrows), 12 guns, off Portland, Maine, on 5 September 1813.
+The name Boxer comes from His Majesty’s Brig Boxer (Capt.
+Samuel Blyth, RN), 14 guns, encountered and captured by the U.S. brig Enterprise (Lt.
+William Burrows), 12 guns, off Portland, Maine, on 5 September 1813.

 The U.S. Navy never put Boxer into service.
 Sold in Portland, Maine, she sailed from that port for many years as a merchantman.

-Completed too late to take part in World War II, Boxer joined the Pacific Fleet at San Diego in August 1945.
-From September 1945 to 23 August 1946 she operated out of Guam as flagship of TF 77 in the Western Pacific.
+Completed too late to take part in World War II, Boxer joined the Pacific Fleet at San Diego, Calif., in August 1945.
+From September 1945 to 23 August 1946 she operated out of Guam as flagship of Task Force (TF) 77 in the Western Pacific.
 During this tour she visited Japan, Okinawa, the Philippines, and China.
-She returned to San Francisco 10 September 1946 and operated off the west coast engaged in normal peacetime duty until departing for the Far East 11 January 1950.
-After service with the 7th Fleet in the Far East during the first half of 1950, she returned to San Diego, arriving 25 June.
+She returned to San Francisco, Calif., on 10 September 1946, and operated off the west coast engaged in normal peacetime duty until departing for the Far East on 11 January 1950.
+After service with the Seventh Fleet in the Far East during the first half of 1950, she returned to San Diego, arriving on 25 June.

 With the outbreak of the Korean conflict she was pressed into service to carry planes to the fighting.
-During 14-22 July 1950 she made a record crossing of the Pacific, 8 1/2 days, with 150 Air Force and Navy planes and a thousand troops.
+During 14–22 July 1950, she made a record crossing of the Pacific in eight a half days, with 150 Air Force and Navy planes, and 1,000 troops.
 On her return trip (27 July-4 August), she cut the record to 7 days, 10 hours, and 36 minutes.
-After fast repairs she departed for the Far East 24 August, this time to join TF 77 in giving air support to the troops.
-Her planes supported the landing at Inchon (15 September 1950) and other ground action until November, when she departed for the west coast and overhaul.
+After fast repairs she departed for the Far East on 24 August, this time to join TF 77 in giving air support to the troops.
+Her planes supported Operation Chromite, the landing at Inchon [Incheon], South Korea, on 15 September 1950, and other ground action until November, when she departed for the west coast and overhaul.

-Boxer departed San Diego for her second Korean tour 2 March 1951.
+Boxer departed San Diego for her second Korean tour on 2 March 1951.
 Again she operated with TF 77 supporting the ground troops.
-She returned to San Francisco 24 October 1951.
-Sailing 8 February 1952 for her third tour in Korea, Boxer again served with TF 77.
-During 23-24 June her planes took part in the heavy strikes against the North Korean hydro-electric complex and on 5 August she had nine men killed and two seriously injured in a fire which swept the hangar deck.
-After emergency repairs at Yokosuka, Japan (11-23 August), boxer returned to duty off Korea.
-She arrived at San Francisco 25 September and underwent repairs until March 1953.
+She returned to San Francisco on 24 October 1951.
+Sailing on 8 February 1952, for her third tour in Korea, Boxer again served with TF 77.
+During 23–24 June her planes took part in the heavy strikes against the North Korean hydro-electric complex and on 5 August she had nine men killed and two seriously injured in a fire which swept the hangar deck.
+After emergency repairs at Yokosuka, Japan (11–23 August), Boxer returned to duty off Korea.
+She arrived at San Francisco on 25 September and underwent repairs until March 1953.

-The carrier departed for the Far East 30 March 1953 and went into action a month later.
+The carrier departed for the Far East on 30 March 1953 and went into action a month later.
 She took part in the final actions of the Korean conflict and remained in Asiatic waters until November.
-Since the end of the Korean fighting Boxer has cruised off the west coast and has made three cruises to the Far East.
-Boxer was reclassified CVA-21 on October 1952 and CVS-21, 15 November 1955.
+Following the end of the Korean fighting, Boxer cruised off the west coast and deployed to the Far East.
+Boxer was reclassified to an attack aircraft carrier (CVA-21) on 1 on October 1952, and on 15 November 1955, to an antisubmarine warfare support aircraft carrier (CVS-21).

 Boxer received eight battle stars for her service off Korea.